Gina Pane

-Parallel to her art, Pane taught at the Ecole des Beaux-Arts in Mans from 1975 to 1990 and ran an atelier dedicated to performance art at the Centre Pompidou from 1978 to 1979 at the request of Pontus Hulten.
+Parallel to her art, Pane taught at the Ecole des Beaux-Arts in Mans from 1975 to 1990 and, at the request of Pontus Hulten, ran an atelier dedicated to performance art at the Centre Pompidou from 1978 to 1979.

-Pane is possibly best known for her performance piece The Conditioning (1973), in which she is laid on a metal bedframe over an area of burning candles.
-The Conditioning was recreated by Marina Abramović as part of her Seven Easy Pieces (2005) at the Solomon R. Guggenheim Museum in New York in 2005.
+Pane is possibly best known for her performance piece The Conditioning (1973), in which she is laid on a metal bed frame over an area of burning candles.
+The Conditioning was recreated by Marina Abramović as part of her Seven Easy Pieces (2005) at the Solomon R. Guggenheim Museum in New York.

 Gina Pane's estate is managed by her former partner Anne Marchand.
 She is represented by Galerie Kamel Mennour in Paris.

 Biography

 Born in Biarritz to Italian parents, Pane spent part of her early life in Italy.
-She returned to France to study under André Chastel at the Ecole des Beaux-Arts in Paris from 1960–1965.Biarritz also spent time working at Atelier d'Art sacré, an organization that paired artists to execute projects for civic and religious buildings.
-She died prematurely in 1990 following a long illness.
+She returned to France to study under André Chastel at the Ecole des Beaux-Arts in Paris from 1960 to 1965.
+Pane also spent time working at Atelier d'Art sacré, an organization that paired artists to execute projects for civic and religious buildings.
+She died prematurely in 1990, following a long illness.

 Extreme self-inflicted injury featured in much of Pane's performance work, distinguishing her from most other female body artists of the 1970s.
 Through the violence of cutting her skin with razor blades or putting out fires with her bare hands and feet, Pane intended to incite a "real experience" in the viewer, who would be moved to empathize with her discomfort.
 The shocking nature of these early performances — or "actions," as she preferred to call them — often overshadowed her prolific photographic and sculptural practice.
 However, the body was a central concern in all of Pane's work, whether literally or conceptually.